diazabdulm/rumbbble/README.md

 # Rumbbble

-Rumbbble is a website inspired by Dribble.
-A portal for developers to showcase their work to other developers, to get feedback.
+Rumbbble, inspired by the Dribbble design community, serves as a portal for developers to showcase their work, receive feedback, and find inspiration.
+Feel free to explore it at [link coming soon].

-## Installation for Local Development
+## Setup

 ```bash
 # Install the project dependencies